Saudi Arabia women's national football team: Competitive record

-So far, the team hasn't competed in the FIFA Women's World Cup, the Olympic Games, the Arab Women's Cup, the WAFF Women's Championship or the AFC Women's Asian Cup.
+So far, the team hasn't competed in the FIFA Women's World Cup, the Olympic Games, the Arab Women's Cup or the AFC Women's Asian Cup, but have competed in the WAFF Women's Championship twice in 2024 and 2025 where they were each time hosts.
 They also haven't competed at the Asian Games yet, but as hosts for the 2034 edition they're automatically qualified.